* Retail stocks higher on busiest day for internet shopping

 * Western Digital, Micron Technology slip

 * Oil falls on expectations of higher output

-Adobe Analytics said Cyber Monday is expected to drive $6.6 billion in internet sales, which would make it the largest U.S. online shopping day in history.
+Adobe Analytics has estimated that Cyber Monday would generate $6.6 billion in internet sales, which would make it the largest U.S. online shopping day in history.

-Energy stocks were among the laggards as oil prices slipped, with U.S. crude easing from two-year highs on expectations of increased output.
+Energy stocks dipped as oil prices slipped, with U.S. crude falling more than 2 percent on expectations of increased output.

 Chevron was down 0.7 percent and Exxon 0.32 percent.